frankbauer/ilias-asscodequestion/README.md

 ## Version History
+### Version 2.0.1
+* Continous Compilation for some langauges (Javascript, Python)
+* Added brain.js. dom-side (all languages) and worker-side (JavaScript)
+* Pass Runtime Arguments from Canvas Object to worker-code (JavaScript)
+* Cancel-Button for Run-Actions. (allows users to terminate the code compilation/execution)
+* Initial Support for Blockly
+* Migrated CodeBlocks.js to TypeScript
+* API Extensions for pcCodeQuestion (https://github.com/frankbauer/ilias-pccodequestion)

 ### Version 2.0.0
 * Release Version
 * Support for Template answer
 * Support for randomized Values

 ### Version 1.2.0
 * Move most of the CodeBlocks editor/Display logic to client side javascript App (https://github.com/frankbauer/codeblocks-js/).
 Should make adaption to learning-modules easier.
 * Refactor Code Structure to a MVC-like style